 Afton formally worked as an urban agriculture project officer and affiliated researcher for the Canadian NGO, Sustainable Cities International.
 She was responsible for successfully helping to incorporate urban agriculture as a land use in the Dar es Salaam Master Plan.
 From 2015 to 2016, Afton also worked as a researcher for the International Panel of Experts on Sustainable Food Systems.

-Afton latest work is at the Nordic Council of Ministers where she is an External Consultant at the Nordic Food Policy Lab.
+Afton’s latest work is at the Nordic Council of Ministers where she is an External Consultant at the Nordic Food Policy Lab.
 She is the Editor-in-Chief of the Solutions Menu: A Nordic Guide to Sustainable Food Policy.
 Afton also runs her own consultancy where she advises intergovernmental organizations, companies and NGOs on issues related to sustainable food systems, including future foods, the social impacts of food production, food culture/gastronomy and sustainable diets.
 Afton also moderates events and facilitating workshops.

-In her spare time, Afton can most likely be found distance running, taking photographs, travelling, hiking, reading or cooking.
+In her spare time, Afton can most likely be found distance running, singing, taking photographs, travelling, hiking, reading the Economist or cooking.